Updated November 2020

 Social workers deal with ethical dilemmas and moral decisions all the time.
 The same principles of upholding human rights, promoting social justice and maintaining professional integrity apply during the pandemic.
 The same approaches of building relationships, understanding situations and responding in a person-centred way apply.
 Principles of prioritising need and managing risk are central to the response during the pandemic.

 Ethics and risk

 Covid-19 is a threat to life for some people.
-It is widely accepted that doctors, nurses, paramedics, the police and social care staff and others in essential, people-facing occupations will be risking their health in the course of their duties.
+It is widely accepted that doctors, nurses, paramedics, the police, social care staff and others in essential, people-facing occupations will be risking their health in the course of their duties.
 Social workers, who by nature of their work, come into contact with and are responsible for the people are most risk and who encounter people in community settings, sometimes in situations of high tension, face many of the same risks in this pandemic situation but this is less well understood and codified in guidance and public understanding.
 BASW has provided guidance and advice on good practice I our series of guides.
 In some of these we have stepped into a national vacuum of clear information for social workers.

 Prioritisation and risk management will need to start with consideration of the risks involved in each particular situation for each person.

 The following ethical elements are important:

 a.
 Clarity of goal is already a central part of social work practice.
 Social workers need to be particularly clear about what they are trying to achieve in their work with service users and be prepared to articulate it.
 However difficult circumstances become, social workers should always show respect for the people they are working with and be open and honest with them.